 - See whether the tomatoes are completely cooked or not.
 They might be cooked in this time, if not give 5 more minutes.

-- Once done, cool them down to the room temperature and take this to the blender.
+- Once done, cool them down to room temperature and take this to the blender.

-- Grind them well and filter it thoroughly.
+- Grind them well and filter them thoroughly.

 - Now take the filtered tomato extract to the pan again in order to get into the tomato ketchup consistency.

-- Add sugar, salt, red chilli powder and vinegar to the pan and give it a good mix.
+- Add sugar, salt, red chili powder, and vinegar to the pan and give it a good mix.